WasteCare Corporation

 26. Make up a "Dos and Don'ts" list for recycling and post it on the bulletin board or at work stations.

-29. In addition to educating everyone involved about the recycling procedures in the initial stages, there must be continuous education as the procedures are refined and streamlined.
+29. In addition to educating everyone involved about the waste recycling procedures in the initial stages, there must be continuous education as the procedures are refined and streamlined.
+Provide new employees with recycling information and an orientation packet about the waste processing routines.

 30. Clearly describe and differentiate the responsibilities of all who are involved from management to the recycling coordinator to the task force to the employees.

-33. Be sure that your grounds crew knows to keep yard waste separate from other waste.
+33. Keep yard waste separate from other waste.

 34. The recycling program should include provisions for keeping wet waste separated from recyclables which includes separate containers for regular trash versus recyclables.

-35. For all new hires, include recycling information in your training and orientation materials.
+35. For all new hires, include waste recycling information in your training and orientation materials.

 36. The larger the quantity of a specific recyclable (such as cardboard) that is being generated, the more it becomes necessary to evaluate things in much greater detail.
 For example, with huge amounts of a particular recyclable, some additional considerations might be:

-a) Location and capacity of potential buyers for that recyclable.
+a) Local reservoir of buyers for the respective recyclable.

 37. Where large amounts of a particular recyclable are involved determine whether or not there is an opportunity to reuse some of that waste stream.
 For example, consider the reuse of cardboard waste by donating or selling cardboard containers to other firms.
-(Most boxes can be given away, and there is a significant market for "gaylord" boxes in many areas.
-Gaylords are standard industrial strength containers (usually 4' x 4' x 4') used to transport and store bulk materials.)
-Another idea might be to distribute cardboard boxes internally to employees or others for personal use such as moving.
+Oftentimes boxes can be given away depending upon their quality and size.
+For example, gaylord boxes (4' x 4' x 4' ) that are used to store bulky materials are very popular.

 38. Coordinate the collection of recyclables with regular trash collection.

-Items to consider for quick payback evaluation of the recycling program.
+Items to consider for quick payback evaluation of the waste recycling program.

 ii) Cost of Wire per bale – (If the data isn't handy, figure approximately $2 per bale)